 Olympic National Park is America’s 7th most-visited National Park, but the majority of visitors come during the months of July through September.
 During the spring months, most trails are relatively empty, though they might be a little but muddy.
 Spring allows a chance for hikers and backpackers to go see the melting ice in the high alpine lakes, watch avalanches tumble down the mountains near the Enchanted Valley and explore regions that were nearly impossible to reach during the snowy, winter months.
 Many accessible mountains will also become hike-able once the snow starts to melt, giving everyone a chance to stand on top of the majestic peaks of the Olympic Mountains.
 I suggest checking out Colonel Bob Peak above Lake Quinault.
 You’ll still need rain gear and a sense of adventure, as well as being ready to climb over the downfall from the winter storms, but hiking on the mostly empty trails in spring will give you adventures to temporarily quench your wanderlust.
 Need a hike?
 How about 52?

 One of the best parts of spring is the extra hour we add during daylight savings time.
 Instead of having to rush off the trails by 5PM, we can now stay out until after 7PM without a headlamp, giving us over 12 hours of light to wander the majestic paths around Olympic.
 The longer days mean we can push further into the backcountry, even on day hikes, while still giving us time to catch a pristine sunset over a river, lake or the rugged, wilderness coast.
-For those hoping to catch a stunning sunset, I have an article on my old site that gives 10 awesome sunset locations in the Olympics.
-This isn’t a total list, but it will definitely help those new to the region in experiencing a sunset that might just change your life.
+For those hoping to catch a stunning sunset, head to the coast.
+The coast isn’t the only place for sunsets, but it will definitely help those new to the region in experiencing a sunset that might just change your life.

 If all goes as planned, more and more roads will be opening up in Olympic National Park.
 Now that the major snow events have passed, access to areas long designated as foot traffic only ill be car accessible, helping you and your hiking friends push further into the incredible wilderness of Olympic National Park.
-The road to Hurricane Ridge is rumored to open daily on March 27th, while the Sol Duc road is scheduled to finally reopen on March 24th.
 Later in the spring/summer, once the snow melts, the roads to Deer Park and Obstruction Ridge will open.
 Who knows, we might even see the Elwha’s Whiskey Bend Road reopen!
-For more road and trail conditions, check out the Olympic National Park website, or subscribe to our Adventure Dispatch, which returns this spring!
-The Adventure Dispatch is a weekly recording covering the week’s upcoming weather, road and trail conditions, and even highlights a hike of the week.
+Probably not, though.
+For more road and trail conditions, check out the Olympic National Park website.